fwaris/FsOperator/readme.md

 2. **Hit Enter** to navigate.
 Log in manually if required.
 3. **Input task instructions** in the instructions box.
 4. **Toggle the switch to "On"** to begin the task.
-5. **Observe computer actions** in the status bar at the bottom, along with any security warnings.
+5. **Observe computer actions** issued by the model on right end of the addres bar.
+Any warnings, status or error messages are shown at the bottom.
+A dynamic script is injected into the browser page to preview actions before they are executed.
+Currently, mouse clicks and scroll requests are rendered on the screen.
-6. Expand the panel on the right to see the log of request and response messages.
+6. **See log messages** by expanding the panel on the right.
+It shows all API messages tha are sent and received.

-> A dynamic script is injected into the browser page to visualize clicks with a flashing red circle.
-This only works intermittently but may still show occasionally.
+> Note: the screen shakes when Playwright takes a screenshot (not sure if there is fix available)

 The model may issue **security warnings** that ideally should be acknowledged by a human.
 Currently, the app implicitly acknowledges these warnings to allow the process to continue uninterrupted.
+They are shown in the status bar.

 - The process continues until the model returns a **message** (completing its "turn").
 - The resulting message is displayed in the **Output** box.